emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-process.md

 **Product Manager:** The product manager will be responsible for communicating with the project partners (stakeholders) about their needs for the product.
 They will be noting these needs in the project partner meetings.
 Based on stakeholder feedback, they will create user stories and add these to the backlog. - Gerald<br>
 **Project Manager:** The project manager will be responsible for refining the backlog and sorting the tasks in order from most to least urgent.
 They will oversee assigning tasks to different group members and will check in with team members on their progress. - Garrett<br>
 **Frontend:** This role can be filled by multiple team members.
 This will involve implementing the front end of the product.
 This includes color schemes, styles, navigation, and displaying information from the back end. - Kyu Sung, Mitch, Gerald (Emma if need be)<br>
 **Backend:** This role can be filled by multiple team members.
 This involves implementing the back end of the product.
-This includes creating the database, managing CRUD operations on the database, connecting the database to the front end, authenticating users, and more. - Emma and Garrett (Mitch if need be)<br>
+This includes creating the database, managing CRUD[^1] operations on the database, connecting the database to the front end, authenticating users, and more. - Emma and Garrett (Mitch if need be)<br>
 **Design:** This role can be filled by multiple team members.
 This involves drawing out different screens of the web application on Figma to achieve the desired appearance and usability that the project partners are looking for. - Emma, Kyu Sung, Gerald, Garrett, Mitch<br>
 **Data Analysis:** This role can be filled by multiple team members.
 This will involve analyzing the data given by the project partners, determining what data needs to be stored in the database, and how the total scores will be calculated. - Emma, Kyu Sung, Gerald, Garrett, Mitch